 Before joining Penn, Fry was a management consultant for the higher education and nonprofit sectors.
 He worked closely with some of the nation’s premier colleges and universities, first with KPMG Peat Marwick and then with Coopers & Lybrand’s National Higher Education Consulting Practice, where he was elected a partner in the firm and eventually became partner-in-charge of the national practice.

 In 2014, Fry began a three-year term as a member of the board of directors of the American Council on Education, representing his fellow U.S. university presidents in the nation's most influential higher education association.
-He also serves on the boards of Lafayette College, The Shipley School, Pennsylvania Academy of the Fine Arts, Milton Hershey School, the Greater Philadelphia Chamber of Commerce, Select Greater Philadelphia, the Ben Franklin Technology Development Authority, the Philadelphia Schools Partnership and US Squash, which recently elected him chairman.
+He also serves on the boards of Lafayette College, The Shipley School, the Greater Philadelphia Chamber of Commerce, Select Greater Philadelphia and US Squash, for which he has served as chairman.
 He was the founding chairman of the University City District and served in that capacity for five years.
-He is also a director of Community Health Systems, Delaware Investments and the Hershey Trust.
+He is also a director of Community Health Systems and Delaware Investments.

 He previously served as chair of the NCAA Division III Presidents Council and on the Executive Committee of the NCAA.
 He was appointed by President George W. Bush to the Benjamin Franklin Tercentenary Commission, and co-chaired the transition team of Governor-Elect Edward Rendell of Pennsylvania.